 top of page

-If you spend any time on one of the many Volleyball FB groups, it's inevitable that someone will ask about a recruiting service, NCSA, or general recruiting advice.
+If you spend any time on one of the many Volleyball FB groups, it's inevitable that someone will ask about a recruiting service, NCSA, or general college volleyball recruiting advice.
 I'm always amazed at two things: 1) the general advice that's given that may or may not apply to that person or may or may not actually be good advice, and 2) the number of people giving the "you don't need help" advice.

 I don't think that the sometimes bad advice is ill-intentioned.
 I don't think people are doing it on purpose.
 The difference is usually advice from someone who has done this recruiting process ONCE or maybe even been "around" it a couple of times VS the person that does this 100s of times every recruiting cycle (that's me).
 This is something that I have mentioned several times before through social media and something I've talked about on my podcast.
 But this incident made me need to chat about it more.